A version of this article appeared on Customer Experience Magazine. You can read it here.

 Patient Education at a Personal Level

-The numbers don’t lie: patients want personalization.
+The numbers don’t lie: patients want personalisation.
 The issue, though, is that it can be hard for providers to decide which touchpoints to focus their engagement efforts on.

 A great place to begin is patient education — key for allowing individuals to take better control of their care plan.
 Research shows this has a real impact.
 Just 45 minutes of patient education can improve outcomes for those with chronic conditions.

-Some of the biggest healthcare providers are already upgrading their patient education with personalization.
+Some of the biggest healthcare providers are already upgrading their patient education with personalisation.
 Take NHS, for instance.
 The healthcare provider sent patients with Type 2 diabetes an Interactive Video during the height of the pandemic.
-Sharing personalized tips for taking better care of their health, the campaign saw impressive results, including an 86% patient approval rating.
+Sharing personalised tips for taking better care of their health, the campaign saw impressive results, including an 86% patient approval rating.

 By focusing on the specific steps individuals can take, providers enable patients to take better care of their health.
 And providers agree.
 Over 90% believe interventions like this positively affect a patient’s ability to successfully follow through with their care plan.